Resource guide for new IT staff

 Attend a conference

-People in Information Technology at the UW–Madison enjoy access conferences that are free or inexpensive to attend, some of which provide Continuing Education Units.
-These include Cybersecurity Forward, the IT Professionals Conference and Information & Technology Leadership Conference.
+People in information technology at UW–Madison enjoy access to conferences that are free or inexpensive, some of which provide continuing education units.
+UW–Madison hosts the free IT Professionals Conference and Information & Technology Leadership Conference each year.

 Learn about your professional development opportunities

-The Chief Information Office (CIO) sponsors a number of training, development and presentation opportunities for UW–Madison staff.
-For more information on these, or to recommend or request CIO support for others, contact cio@wisc.edu.
+The chief information officer (CIO) sponsors a number of training, development and presentation opportunities for UW–Madison staff.
+For more information on these or to recommend or request CIO support for others, contact cio@wisc.edu.

 Get involved